OpenDataology/website/content/en/docs/about/style-guide.md

 ## Next steps

-- Take a look at the [documentation README](https://github.com/kubeflow/website/blob/master/README.md) for guidance on contributing to the Kubeflow docs.
+- Take a look at the [documentation README](https://github.com/OpenDataology/website/blob/master/README.md) for guidance on contributing to the OpenDataology docs.